10 Best Bolt Cutters of 2022 – Top Picks & Reviews

 We believe that the WorkPro W017004A Bolt Cutter offers the best combination of competitive price, strong cutting action, and sturdy metal construction, while the Tekton 3386 Bolt Cutter represents the best value for money thanks to its low price and its decent cutting action and metal construction.

-- Wood Splitting Mauls – See a rundown of the top-performing products of 2020
+- Wood Splitting Mauls – See a rundown of the top-performing products this year

 - Tape guns – How do you choose the right one for your needs?